How To Share Your Wix Website Link (4 Easy Ways)

 Store Managers oversee all eCommerce functions including products and orders.
 Blog Editors manage blog publishing and content.
 Booking Admins handle all scheduling and booking-related tasks.

-Conclusion: How To Share Your Wix Website Link
+How To Share Your Wix Website Link: Summary

-Sharing your Wix website link is easy once you know which type of sharing you need.
-To share your live site URL, simply copy it from your browser and paste it wherever you need - an email, a social post, or a printed QR code.
-To share access with team members who need to edit your site, use the Roles & Permissions system to invite collaborators with the right level of access.
+To share your live Wix site URL, copy it from your browser and paste it wherever you need - an email, a social post, or a printed QR code.
+To share a preview before going live, use the Share Preview button inside the Wix Editor.
+To give team members edit access, use Roles & Permissions to invite collaborators with the appropriate role level.

 * read the rest of the post and open up an offer